Gradescope Overview for Instructors

 Interested in Joining?

-The UFIT-funded limited pilot study of Gradescope begins Fall 2022 in partnership with the Department of Computer & Information Science & Engineering as well as instructors of a few additional courses in other colleges (Warrington College of Business and the College of Agricultural and Life Sciences).
-If initial feedback is positive, we anticipate scaling up our pilot capacity in future semesters and will be in contact with interested instructors as we grow.
-If you are interested in joining the pilot program, please complete the interest form so we can determine if your course(s) meets eligibility parameters and provide further Gradescope integration details.
+The UFIT-funded limited pilot study of Gradescope began in Fall 2022 in partnership with the Department of Computer & Information Science & Engineering as well as instructors of a few additional courses in other colleges (Warrington College of Business and the College of Agricultural and Life Sciences).
+If you are interested in joining the pilot program, please complete the interest form so we can provide further Gradescope integration details.